cyberguiri/astrum-wallet/README.md

-# astrum-wallet
+# Astrum-Wallet
-Leveraging the XRPLedger for the travel industry
+Leveraging the XRPLedger for the regional travel industry